huang-xiao-jian/rollup-plugin-ng-annotate/README.md

 ```

 ## attention
-It works find in personal project, if any problem occure, just issue me.
+It works fine in personal project, if any problem occur, just issue me.

 ## license
 MIT